-Independent Auditors' report
+Independent Auditors' report to the members of GlaxoSmithKline plc

 We have audited the Group financial statements of GlaxoSmithKline plc for the year ended 31 December 2011 which comprise the Consolidated income statement, the Consolidated statement of comprehensive income, the Consolidated balance sheet, the Consolidated statement of changes in equity, the Consolidated cash flow statement, and the related notes 1-44.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRS) as adopted by the European Union.